Digital bit-wise XOR

 The collaboration of the two engineers eventually resulted in the

-release of the ETCRRM,
+development of the ETCRRM,

 a mixer machine that used valves (tubes) rather than electric relays.